Dimension of splines on graphs in the case of degree two and smoothness one in two variables: Paths on faces and the set of all edge-injective functions in the minimal contractible case

 We define $G^\star$ to be the modification of the usual dual graph of $G$ for which: \begin{itemize} \item every bounded face $F\in \mathcal{F}$ of $G$ is a vertex in $G^\star$, \item there is an edge between $F$ and $F'$ in $G^\star$ if $F$ and $F'$ share an edge in $G$, \item every edge belonging to only one bounded face $F$ in $G$ is a loop in $G^\star$. \end{itemize}

-\begin{remark} If the graph $G$ is in fact the dual $G_{\Delta}$ to a planar triangulation $\Delta$ then $G_{\Delta}^*$ consists of the subgraph of $\Delta$ induced by the interior vertices, together with loops at each vertex whenever $\Delta$ has an edge to the boundary. \end{remark} Let $\Phi$ be the set of edge-injective functions $\varphi$ on $G$ with image $\mathcal{E}_3$.
+\begin{remark} If the graph $G$ is in fact the dual $G_{\Delta}$ to a planar triangulation $\Delta$ then $G_{\Delta}{\star}$ consists of the subgraph of $\Delta$ induced by the interior vertices, together with loops at each vertex whenever $\Delta$ has an edge to the boundary. \end{remark} Let $\Phi$ be the set of edge-injective functions $\varphi$ on $G$ with image $\mathcal{E}_3$.
 In $G^\star$, an edge-injective function $\varphi \in \Phi$ can be viewed as assigning a direction to each edge in $G^\star$: if an edge in $G$ is associated to face $F \in \mathcal{F}$ under $\varphi$, then the edge in $G^\star$ is directed towards $F$.
 Note that under this correspondence, every vertex $F$ in $G^\star$ has exactly three arrows pointing towards $F$.
 From now on, we interchangeably view elements in $\Phi$ as edge-injective functions on $G$ or as an assignment of directed arrows on $G^\star$ such that every vertex in $G^\star$ has three incoming edges.
-We denote an edge-injective function $\varphi$ on $G$ in the dual setting as $G^\star_\varphi$.
+We denote an edge-injective function $\varphi$ on $G$ in the dual setting as $G^\star_\varphi$. \begin{example} Consider the planar graph $G$ on the left in Figure~\ref{figure: edge inj example and dual graph}, with edges labeled $e_1,\ldots,e_{15}$.